Southern Miss vs. Florida International NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Golden Eagles and their opponents have scored an average of 49.5 points per game in 2021, 3.5 more than Saturday's total.

-- The 46-point total for this game is 12.2 points below the 58.2 points per game average total in Panthers games this season.
+- The 58.2 PPG average total in Panthers games this season is 12.2 points more than this game's over/under.

 Southern Miss Stats and Trends

-- Southern Miss has three wins against the spread in 11 games this year.
+- In Southern Miss' 11 games this season, it has three wins against the spread.

-- Southern Miss' games this year have hit the over on three of 11 set point totals (27.3%).
+- Southern Miss' games this year have gone over the total in three out of 11 opportunities (27.3%).

 - This year, the Golden Eagles have turned the ball over 28 times, 22 more than the Panthers' takeaways (6).